Skip to main content

 A cash-out refinance replaces your whole mortgage at the new rate, so it works best when the new rate is close to your current one.
 If you have a much lower existing rate, a HELOC or a recast may cost far less.
 Estimates only — confirm terms and costs with your lender.

-How to Use This Cash-Out Refinance Calculator
+How to use this Cash-Out Refinance Calculator

 Enter your home value, current balance and rate, the cash you want, and the new loan rate and term.
 The calculator shows your new payment, the cash you receive, and the loan-to-value ratio.